almlab/info/README.md

 - members.md: a list of current and former Almstars, with links to relevant githubs and resources.
+- equipment/ : equipment-related information
+- group-meetings/ : info about Alm lab group meetings (including schedule)
 - protocols/ : Alm lab experimental protocols
-- equipment/ : equipment-related information
+- website/ : how to get added to the website
 - wet-lab-standards/ : common standards for working in the lab

 ### comp-resources

 - 16S/ : information related to biological, experimental, and computational considerations involved in processing 16S data
+- alm-software/ : software developed by current and former Almstars
+- aws/ : info about how we use AWS
+- computing/ : useful resources related to computer stuff (including AWS)
+- datasets/ : info about useful microbiome datasets that exist
 - metagenomics/ : best practices(?) and tools for metagenomics work
 - tree-building/ : best practices(?) and tools for building phylogenetic trees
-- Alm-software/ : software developed by current and former Almstars
-- computing/ : useful resources related to computer stuff (including AWS)
-- datasets/ : info about useful microbiome datasets that exist

 # How to contribute